 In spite of marrying aged 41, Ida will have 3 children, all born in Dublin: John David (born 1910), May Esther (1911), and Beatrice Florence (1913).

 1909 Jack Finzi, brother of Daniel Finzi the late husband of Isabel Blanche, dies aged 49, shortly before the 8th birthday of his youngest child, the future composer Gerald Finzi.
-All three of Gerald Finzi’s brothers would die young: Douglas of pneumonia aged 15 in 1912; Felix John of a possible overdose in India, aged 20 in 1913; and Edgar aged 20, in the closing weeks of the War in France 1918.
-(Diana McVeagh, “Gerald Finzi: His Life and Music”, Boydell Press, 2005).
+All three of Gerald Finzi’s brothers would die young: Douglas of pneumonia aged 15 in 1912; Felix John of a possible overdose in India, aged 20 in 1913 (Diana McVeagh, “Gerald Finzi: His Life and Music”, Boydell Press, 2005); and Edgar Cecil, aged 19, on service with the RAF over Greece in September 1918.
+Gerald Finzi’s sister Kate, born in 1890, uses the name “Kate John Finzi” at the 1911 census and when publishing “Eighteen Months in the War Zone: the record of a woman’s work on the Western front” (May 1916).
+In 1917 Kate will marry Alexander Gilmour and use the name “Kay Gilmour” for her books “Finland” (1931) and “Committee Procedure” (1950).
+Kate will divorce in 1930, she is living in Essex in 1939 (“retired author and journalist”) and dies in Colchester in 1958.

 1910 Algernon appears in the U.S. Census at West 66th Street, Manhattan.
 He is a broker aged 63, and has a wife Margaret Marsden, aged 32 and born in Spain.
 It is recorded that they have been married for 8 years and have no children; that Algernon arrived in the U.S. in 1900 and Margaret in 1901.